SdrPdd/Airfoil_Aerodynamics/README.md

 # Airfoil_Aerodynamics
-A repository with the most common cases
+A repository with the most common cases for RAE2822 Airfoil
 \
 In this repository you can find:
 - Viscous Flow